Georgia county lifts shelter-in-place order after chemical… | WORLD

 Smoke billows from a fire at the BioLab facility.
 Associated Press/Photo by Ben Gray/Atlanta Journal-Constitution

 The fire broke out early Sunday morning on the roof of BioLab which is located about 25 miles southeast of Atlanta.
 Firefighters initially contained the blaze but it reignited hours later, according to a statement by the Rockdale County Sheriff’s office.
 Fire crews extinguished the fire around 4 p.m.
 Later, the roof and walls of the plant collapsed.
 Water from the sprinkler system mixed with a water-reactive chemical at the plant and caused a plume of chemicals to billow from the site, said Rockdale County Fire Chief Marian McDaniel.
-It was not clear on Saturday morning what had caused the fire.
+It has not been clear what caused the fire.
 No injuries were reported.

 What has BioLab said?
 The company was continuing to work with responders and local authorities, BioLab said in a Monday statement.
 It deployed specialized teams from out of state to the cleanup site with the priority of ensuring the community’s safety and remediating the situation as soon as possible.